 Networks – social, political, physical and digital – are a defining feature of contemporary life, yet their forms and operations often go unseen and unnoticed.
-For this exhibition Scott Kildall and Nathaniel Stern, artists and co-founders of Wikipedia Art take these networks as their artistic materials and play-spaces to create artworks about love, power-play and a new social reality.
+For this exhibition, Scott Kildall and Nathaniel Stern, artists and co-founders of Wikipedia Art, take these networks as their artistic materials and play spaces to create artworks about love, power-play and a new social reality.

 Three works are shown for the first time in the UK: Wikipedia Art, a collaborative work “made” of dialogue and social activity; Given Time, an Internet artwork that creates a feedback loop across virtual and actual space; and Playing Duchamp, a one-on-one meeting and game between an absent artist and viewer/participant.

-Free admission to exhibition and events
+Free admission to exhibitions and events.

 Wikipedia Art by Scott Kildall and Nathaniel Stern

 ‘if you claim something to be true and enough people agree with you, it becomes true.’
 Steve Colbert on Wikiality

 ‘I now pronounce Wikipedia Art … It’s alive!
 Alive!’
 Kildall and Stern